What is marketing automation software and what does it do today?

 Martech vendors in many categories, including B2B marketing automation, are working to incorporate functionality that smooths the workflow for marketers using their software.
 One significant focus is providing users with proactive recommendations or suggestions for best next steps based on aggregated data and historical usage patterns.

-Explore platform capabilities from vendors like Adobe, HubSpot, Salesforce and more in the full MarTech Intelligence Report on marketing automation platforms.
+Explore marketing automation solutions from vendors like Adobe, HubSpot, Salesforce and more in the full MarTech Intelligence Report on marketing automation platforms.

 Why do you need a marketing automation platform?